sited-io/infrastructure/playbooks/services/public_gateway/README.md

-# Role - vault
+# Role - public_proxy

 Requires all core infrastructure components to be deployed and configured

-- Create Vault role and user for Nomad deployments and set password in GitHub
+- Configure Nginx as public facing proxy for service backends

 ## Table of content